Higher University of San Andrés

-Universidad Mayor de San Andrés or UMSA (Universidad Mayor de San Andrés) is the leading public university in Bolivia, established since 1830 in the city of La Paz.
+The Universidad Mayor de San Andrés or UMSA (Universidad Mayor de San Andrés) is the leading public university in Bolivia, established since 1830 in the city of La Paz.
 UMSA is the second-oldest university in Bolivia, after the University of San Francisco Xavier de Chuquisaca (1624).

 History

 The university was founded by Andrés de Santa Cruz by Supreme Decree on 25 October 1830.
 Owing to its being situated in the nation's seat of government, La Paz, the Higher University of San Andrés has since its founding influenced the social life and history of Bolivia.
 The university's history consists of three well-defined periods.
 From its inception in 1830 until a June 1930 revolution the university was official.
 From 1930 to the 1936 advent of the University Rectorate, position filled by Héctor Ormachea Zalles, the university was a semi-autonomous or municipal university.
 From then until the present, the university has been autonomous.